HL7/case-reporting/source/pages/profiles.md

 ### Knowledge Distribution Transaction and Profiles

-The Knowledge Distribution transaction includes a family of actions and constrained FHIR PlanDefinition resources and a FHIR Subscription service.
+The Knowledge Distribution transaction includes a family of actions and constrained FHIR PlanDefinition resource profiles and a FHIR Subscription service.
 It supports the distribution of reporting guidance and parameters, trigger code value sets, and presents the structure for the distribution of more complex reporting rules and clinician / reporter support resources.
 This standard seeks to align with developing public health guideline work that covers the same conditions.

-Each member of the family of actions and FHIR PlanDefinition resources (eCR, Triggering, Rule Processing, Clinical Feedback, Creation of eICR, Routing and Sending) aligns with what can be different healthcare information systems or modules involved in reporting.
+Each member of the family of actions and FHIR PlanDefinition resources (eCR, Triggering, Rule Processing, Clinical Feedback, Creation of eICR, Routing and Sending) aligns with what are often different healthcare information systems or modules involved in reporting.
 The top-level PlanDefinition includes guidance for the overall orchestration of electronic case reporting.
 It also points to modularized component actions and PlanDefinitions for Triggering, Rules Processing, Clinical Feedback, Creation of the eICR, and Routing and Sending of the eICR.
 The elements of this profile will be used to help structure and guide implementation until EHRs have the ability to automatically consume them.